Thyroid Eye Disease Symptoms

 Thyroid Eye Disease (TED) can cause a number of different symptoms.
 You may notice that some symptoms develop slowly and others appear quickly.

-Once TED reaches the "chronic" (or "inactive") phase, scar tissue that started to form during the "acute" (or "active") phase can leave you with ongoing symptoms like eye bulging, eye pain, double vision, and pressure.
+In time, TED can leave you with ongoing symptoms like eye bulging, eye pain, double vision, and pressure behind the eyes.
 So, it is important to recognize symptoms early and start a treatment plan with your doctor.
 The sooner you spot changes to your eyes, the sooner your doctor can help.
+Find a TED Eye Specialist today!

 Other potential symptoms of Thyroid Eye Disease to look for